 File an Accident Report

 Respond to police questions about the wreck, and ask them to file an accident report.
 Make sure police record your version of accident events.

 If you don’t require immediate medical treatment, you should gather accident evidence:

 - Take photos of the driver’s license and insurance information;

 - Take photos of the damage to vehicles; and

 Don’t delay medical treatment to collect evidence.
 If you need medical care, ask a friend or your accident lawyer to obtain evidence for you.

-If you’re worried about paying medical bills or negotiating with the insurance company, an accident attorney can help.
-Most accident attorneys offer a free consultation, so you can call or message them without worrying about a fee.
+If you’re worried about paying medical bills or negotiating with the insurance company, an accident lawyer can help.
+Most accident lawyers offer a free consultation, so you can call or message them without worrying about a fee.